hardy2p/First-Innings-Score-Predictor-IPL-/README.md

 # IPL First Innings Score Predictor

 ## Overview
 The **IPL First Innings Score Predictor** is a machine learning-based web application developed using Flask.
-It predicts the score of the first innings in an IPL cricket match based on user inputs such as batting team, bowling team, overs played, and current runs scored.
+It predicts the score of the first innings in an IPL cricket match based on user inputs such as batting team, bowling team, overs played, runs scored, wickets lost, and performance in the last 5 overs.

 ## Features
 - **User-Friendly Interface:** A simple and intuitive web interface to input match details.
 - **Real-Time Predictions:** Predicts the score of the first innings in real-time.
-- **Machine Learning Model:** Built using Python's machine learning libraries.
+- **Machine Learning Model:** Built using a Linear Regression model with support for other models like Ridge Regression for improved accuracy.
+- **Comprehensive Dataset:** Uses detailed IPL data from 2008 to 2024, comprising over 15,000 records.

 ## Technologies Used
 - **Backend:** Flask (Python)
 - **Frontend:** HTML, CSS
 - **Machine Learning:** scikit-learn, pandas, numpy
 - **Deployment:** Flask Server (can be deployed on platforms like Heroku, AWS, etc.)

+## Dataset Details
+The dataset was sourced from Kaggle and includes ball-by-ball data from IPL matches between 2008 and 2024.
+- **Training Data:** Matches before 2016
+- **Testing Data:** Matches from 2017 onwards

+The dataset features:
+- Ball-by-ball data with over 15,000 entries
+- Information on runs, wickets, and performance in the last 5 overs

 ## Requirements
 - Python 3.7 or above